raquo/laminar-full-stack-demo/README.md

 ~server/reStart
 ```

+Now you have Vite dev server serving your frontend and hot-reloading your frontend assets, and sbt-revolver hot-reloading your server when you make changes to your code.

 Once you're familiar with this setup, feel free to use sbt shorthand command aliases that I defined in the `build.sbt` file: `cup` for `~client/fastLinkJS`, and `sup` for `~server/reStart`.
 Save your fingers / wrists.

+In production, there is no Vite dev server, so to test your site in an environment that matches real life more closely, yet without needing to package it into a jar or deploy it to Docker, you can run `buildClient` in sbt, and start the server with `~server/reStart`.
+Your site will start on localhost:9000 with frontend assets built for production, without any Vite stuff like hot reload on the frontend.
+This workflow is too slow for frontend development, generally you should use Vite dev server, and only call `buildClient` when you need a sanity check for a particular issue or a Vite config change, or before deploying.